collective/collective.js.backbone/README.txt

 ============

  * Bundles backbone.js for use with Plone.
- * The version number of this module is equal to the used backbone.js version.
+ * Major, Minor, and Patch version number are equal to the backbone version.

 backbone.js
 ===========